benashford/rs-es/README.md

 [![Build Status](https://travis-ci.org/benashford/rs-es.svg)](https://travis-ci.org/benashford/rs-es)
 [![](http://meritbadge.herokuapp.com/rs-es)](https://crates.io/crates/rs-es)

-An experimental ElasticSearch client for Rust.

-## Background

-The only existing ElasticSearch client for Rust that I could find required the use of a ZeroMQ plugin.
-This project is an ongoing implementation of an ElasticSearch client via the REST API.
+An experimental ElasticSearch client for Rust via the REST API.

-## Experimental

 Development is ongoing, and is experimental, as such breaking changes are likely at any time.
 Also, large parts of the ElasticSearch API are currently unimplemented.